Skip to content

 Regulatory pathway

-MISA foreign-investment licensing (with SAR 500k statutory capital modelled), TGA roadworthiness approval, and ZATCA tax architecture with HNTE incentives — all mapped onto the stage timeline.
+MISA foreign-investment licensing (with SAR 500k statutory capital modeled), TGA roadworthiness approval, and ZATCA tax architecture with HNTE incentives — all mapped onto the stage timeline.
 The regulator is a gate to cross, not a post-hoc surprise.

-Planned sovereign ownership at Expansion
+Planned sovereign ownership by 2029

 src CT_Saudi_Ownership_Expansion · Cap Table · Finance docs/Cleverpod Financial Model 2026.xlsx